MR-SAIKHUN/Mechanic-Project/README.md

 - [Prince Yeoj Caravan](https://github.com/IamPrince2)

 ## Project Description
-This project is a physics-based simulation built using Pygame, where a randomly sized and shaped object undergoes forces and moments.
-The user can interact with it to balance or stabilize its movement.
-All activities and warning will be logged.
+This project lets you play around with forces and rotations on a custom-shaped object with the simulation.
+The pivot will be randomly selected with the different places each time you use the simulation.
+You can change the object’s shape, apply different forces randomly, and see how it moves in real time.
 ## Requirements
 - **Python Version:** 3.7 or higher
 - **Dependencies:**